zkoch/zkoch.github.io/pmi.md

 }];
 ```

-> Note: It's important to note that a number of third party payment apps might not know whether or not a given card in their system is credit or debit.
-If we require the payment app to report this and aggressively filter in cases where they don't know, we potentially prevent users from using cards they might otherwise have been able to pay with.
-Should we enforce this aggressive filtering, or fall back on the user to decide?
+> Note: Card holders can readily distinguish credit from debit cards because of text printed on their cards.
+Because it is, in general, complex to determine “credit or debit” through the PAN alone, some third party apps may not reliably determine the card type.
+We could specify a mechanism for payment apps to indicate that they do not know the card type.
+In this case, we could either “match” on “unknown” and rely on users to do the right thing, or we could “not match” on “unknown” which might prevent users from paying with appropriate cards.

 For more complex requirements (e.g. limiting to corporate cards), we would expect a more advanced card payment option to be available under a different identifier, `urn:payment-method:advanced-card-payment`, that can evolve independently of basic card payments.